UKP-SQuARE/square-core/datastore-api/README.md

   - **FAISS** web service containers (for storing dense document embeddings): see [the section on dense retrieval](#configure-dense-retrieval-with-faiss) on how to setup.
   - **SQuARE Model API** (for dense document retrieval)

+We now have a [tutorial&exercises](https://docs.google.com/document/d/1r-CeFB7jKZaMAAyjSgbkHVYi1cYpqNoo7PUcTkPqJ6M/edit#) document for learning about SQuARE - Datastores easier and fast!

 ## Quick (production) setup

 1. Open the [docker-compose.yml](docker-compose.yml).
 Find the service declaration for `datastore_api` and uncomment it.
 In the `environment` section, optionally set an API key and the connection to the Model API.